vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/addons-and-settings/addons/addons.md

 ### Docker Registry

 {note:warn}

-When installing the add-on, a [standard load balancer](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created.
+When installing the add-on, [standard load balancers](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created for them.
+You get charged for using them according to the [tariffs](/en/networks/vnet/tariffication) of the Cloud Networks service.

-Usage of this load balancer is [charged](/en/networks/vnet/tariffication).

 {/note}

 {tabs}